WithSecureLabs/cloud-wiki/docs/aws/services/CloudTrail.md

 ### What gets logged?

-An example Cloudtrail log is included below.
+An example CloudTrail log is included below.

 ```json
 {"Records": [{